Troubleshooting Core Data

 Cannot save documents because entity is null

-Problem: You have Core Data document-based application that is unable to save.
+Problem: You have a Core Data document-based application that is unable to save.
 When you try to save the document you get an exception:

 Exception raised during posting of notification.
 Ignored. exception: Cannot perform operation since entity with name 'Wxyz' cannot be found